Expat Tax Resolution

-Tax Samaritan is here to provide IRS help and state tax help and put an end to the misery that the IRS and states can put you through.
+Tax Samaritan is here to provide IRS help and state tax help.
+We can put an end to the misery that the IRS and states can put you through.
 We pride ourselves on being very efficient, affordable, and of course, extremely discreet.
-Your tax problems will not just go away by themselves; they just keep getting worse with penalties and interest being added each day.
+Your tax problems will not just go away by themselves; your problems get worse with penalties and interest added each day.

 We Do Tax CPR (Compliance, Planning and Representation)

-If you owe money to the IRS and/or a state, you have a very serious issue that needs tax problem help.
-Your first reaction may be to panic, however there is no need to panic as long you take the appropriate steps to resolve your tax problem.
-You need expert tax resolution services and our experience has been that many of these inquiries can be resolved with little or no additional taxes due if handled by professional tax representation, such as from an Enrolled Agent – an expert in providing IRS help.
-If you are facing interest and penalties due to underpayment of taxes, be aware that the IRS is simply presenting their point of view; albeit in a way that is advantageous to the U.S. government.
+If you owe money to the IRS and/or a state, you have a very serious issue.
+Your first reaction may be to panic.
+However, there is no need to panic as long you take the appropriate steps to resolve your tax problem.
+Most tax problems can be successfully resolved with little or no additional taxes due if handled by professional tax representation.
+An Enrolled Agent is an expert in providing IRS help.
+If you are facing interest and penalties due to underpayment of taxes, be aware that the IRS is simply presenting their point of view.
+Albeit in a way that is advantageous to the U.S. government.

-While it may take the IRS several years to catch up to you, they’re relentless and have no mercy in collecting all the money that is owed.
+The IRS may take several years to catch up to you.
+But, they’re relentless and have no mercy in collecting all the money that is owed.
 In other words, your tax problem with the IRS will not disappear by itself.

 If you have one of the tax problems below:

-and need tax representation, please take a look through some of our IRS tax resolution strategies that we can represent your interests with:
+and need tax representation, please take a look through some of our IRS tax resolution services that we can represent your interests with.

-- Installment Agreement: A payment plan with the IRS to make regular and monthly payments to pay off the tax liability owed over a period of time.
+- Installment Agreement: A payment plan with the IRS to make regular and monthly payments to pay off the taxes owed.

 - IRS Collections: The IRS has far greater powers than any other bill collector.
 The IRS has the power to put in place a wage garnishment, levy bank accounts, and other property.

-- Bankruptcy: Under some circumstances, tax liability may be discharged in bankruptcy or paid through a bankruptcy plan.
+- Bankruptcy: Under some circumstances, you may have your tax liability discharged in bankruptcy or paid through a bankruptcy plan.

 - Injured Spouse: If you file a joint return and all or part of your refund is applied against your spouses’ past-due federal tax, state income tax, child or spousal support or federal nontax debt, such as a student loan, you may be entitled to injured spouse relief.

-- Statute of Limitations Review: The IRS has ten years from the date was assessed against you to collect the tax.
+- Statute of Limitations Review : There is a ten year statute of limitations from the IRS assessment date.
 The statute period does not begin until the taxpayer has filed a tax return.
 A substitute for return (SFR) prepared by the IRS does not count as a filed return.
 If the statute clock has started and the IRS has not collected within the ten year period (assuming no interruption to the statute period), the tax is no longer collectible and the IRS must release any lien or levy against the taxpayer.
 A careful review and analysis of your situation and IRS records will allow for a determination on whether the statute has expired.

-- Penalty Abatement: A formal request showing a basis in reasonable cause can be made to reduce or eliminate tax penalties and interest on the underlying liability.
+- Penalty Abatement: A reasonable cause statement made to reduce or eliminate tax penalties and interest on your underlying liability.

-- Currently Non-Collectible Status: Under some circumstances, the IRS will agree to forgo collection as the taxpayer cannot pay the tax though the tax is still owed.
-While this will place a hold on collection activity, it is a temporary hold and the IRS will re-visit ability to pay to see if the economic condition of the taxpayer has improved.
+- Currently Non-Collectible Status: Under some circumstances, the IRS will agree to forgo collection if you cannot pay the tax.
+While this will place a hold on collection activity, it is a temporary hold.
+The IRS will re-visit ability to pay to see if the economic condition of the taxpayer has improved.

-- IRS Tax Appeal: If you disagree with the decision of an IRS office, such as examinations, you may request an appeal of your case.
+- IRS Tax Appeal: If you disagree with the decision by the IRS, you may request an appeal of your case.